 I think that feelings are e-motion or energy-in-motion.
 (I think I first heard this concept from my friend and mentor, Cynthia Winton-Henry.)
 I don’t need to become attached to them.
 In fact, that would be a waste, because they are just going to move on.
 Like a wave of energy, they are here now and gone in a moment.

 Many of us will remember stories from psychology 101 about the fight-or-flight response that is connected with fear.
 This visceral response certainly makes it more challenging.
 The impulse is either to respond to the adrenal rush by throwing punches or running away.
 But in societal situations, we have to try to cope with the fear itself and, for some, this becomes an overriding focus.
 But it doesn’t need to be.
 As the e-motion approach to fear suggests, “this too shall pass.”

 Keep in mind that much of what I’m saying here can be applied to other emotions (anger, sadness and so on).
-In my case, fear just happens to be the one that I identify as a main source of creative derailing for me, so I’m focusing on it.
+In my case, fear just happens to be the one that I identify as the main source of creative derailing for me, so I’m focusing on it.
 Translate to your preferred emotional train wreck, as necessary.

 Fear is usually an emotion that’s telling us that something is happening that goes against what we want.
 (This can also be true of other emotions, of course.)
 So, my assumption here is that the positive outcome of fear happens when we re-focus our attention on our desire and what brings us passion.
 If I stay fixated on the fear itself, it will be in control.
 If I shift my focus to what I want, something new can happen.

 So how can fear give rise to beautiful music, art, or other creative outlets?
 It’s going to sound easy.
 And I’m the first to admit that it’s not easy in practice.
 Here are a few things that may help:

 - Remove yourself from the fear stimulus, if possible.

 - Take a deep breath.
 Let it out with a sigh if you find that helpful.